zotonic/zotonic/doc/manuals/modules/structure.rst

 are called from the dispatch system to handle incoming HTTP requests.

 Controllers must have unique names, as they are compiled and loaded in the Erlang system.
-The convenstion is to prefix every controller with ``controller_`` and the name of the module, for example ``controller_admin_edit.erl``.
+The convention is to prefix every controller with ``controller_`` and the name of the module, for example ``controller_admin_edit.erl``.